openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 // Network after reshape: Parameter (name: X, shape: [1 (sequence_lengths), 1, 16]) -> TensorIterator (num_iteration = 1, axis = 0) -> ...

 ```
-**Unrolling**: If the LowLatency2 transformation is applied to a network containing TensorIterator/Loop nodes with exactly 1 iteration inside, then these nodes will be unrolled, otherwise, the nodes remain as they are.
+**Unrolling**: If the LowLatency2 transformation is applied to a network containing TensorIterator/Loop nodes with exactly one iteration inside, these nodes are unrolled; otherwise, the nodes remain as they are.
 Please see [the picture](#example-of-applying-lowlatency2-transformation) for more details.

 3. Apply LowLatency transformation
 ```cpp